benperk/csharpguitar-devops/README.md

 # csharpguitar-devops
-Used for testing deployments to a consumption Azure Function
+Used for testing deployments to a consumption Azure Function (EXTERNAL GIT / PULL)